StephanHoyer/modelz/README.md

 Property is an object.
 All data that is passed under the users key on initialization is passed to the `createUser` function.
 The result is returned and stored at the key `user` of the instance.

-### arrays and children collections

-Example: `tags: ['string']`

-Property will be a collection of strings.
-This is also possible with constructor functions.

-Example: `users: [createUser]`

-It expects an array of objects as input value on the `users`-property on the input-object.
-It runs the constructor-function on each of the object and stores the result on the `users`-property of the instance:

-This also can be combined with all the above versions:

-Example: `users: [[createUser], true, []]`

 ### computed properties